project-meucci/thimm.github.io/docs/Farm Gate/The-one-with-the-who-ipes-food.md

 ---
-title: The one with the WHO & IPES Food
+title: The One With The Who Ipes Food
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2020-07-06)